DistributedCollective/Sovryn-Node/README.md

 export default ""; for no notifications

 6. Charge the Sovryn node wallets with all relevant tokens and enough Rbtc to cover tx cost.
-7. Execute node -r esm util/approval.js to approve the Sovryn smart contract to spend Doc on behalf of the Sovryn node wallets as well as the swap network contract to spend tokens on behalf of the arbitrage wallet.
+7. Execute npm run approve:[main || test] to approve the Sovryn smart contract to spend Doc on behalf of the Sovryn node wallets as well as the swap network contract to spend tokens on behalf of the arbitrage wallet.

 ```